 - Volunteer Family Advocate Friend (VFAF) Program

-ALS Canada is launching a webinar series to help keep you informed on the field of ALS research.
-Hosted by Dr. David Taylor, Director of Research at ALS Canada, this complimentary Webinar series will provide information about the latest advancements in research, how your dollars are funding one of the best research programs in the world and how to get involved in clinical trials to help make ALS a treatable, not terminal disease.
+Since 2015, ALS Canada offers webinar series to help keep you informed on the field of ALS research.
+Hosted by Dr. David Taylor, Director of Research at ALS Canada, this complimentary Webinar series provides information about the latest advancements in research, how your dollars are funding one of the best research programs in the world, and how to get involved in clinical trials to help make ALS a treatable, not terminal disease.

 The ALS Societies across Canada are pleased to announce that effective January 3, 2016, the proposed enhanced Compassionate Care Benefit program will allow claimants to collect up to 26 weeks of benefits, up from the current six weeks.
 Click here to read more.